 The third panel of the Health & Environmental Settlements Project’s workshop focused on the Superfund legislative settlement that requires responsible parties to finance the cleanup of industrial sites contaminated with hazardous substances.

-Barry Breen discussed the law’s liability régime (strict, joint and several, and retroactive); the statute’s broad pool of potentially responsible parties (PRPs); the law’s coverage of cleanup and cleanup-associated costs; and Superfund’s encouragement of early settlements.
+Barry Breen discussed the law’s liability regime (strict, joint and several, and retroactive); the statute’s broad pool of potentially responsible parties (PRPs); the law’s coverage of cleanup and cleanup-associated costs; and Superfund’s encouragement of early settlements.
 Mr. Breen’s slides are available to download here (PPTX, 1.2 MB).